chiefbsol-cloud/bitaxe-power-analysis/README.md

-# bitaxe-power-analysis
-Bash script to monitor up to 4 Bitaxe miners, sending power, hashrate, and temp reports to Telegram every 30 minutes.

 # Bitaxe Power Analysis

-A Bash script to monitor Bitaxe miners, delivering detailed telemetry on power consumption, hashrate, efficiency, and temperatures to Telegram every 30 minutes.
+A Bash script to monitor up to 4 Bitaxe miners, delivering detailed telemetry on power consumption, hashrate, efficiency, and temperatures to Telegram every 30 minutes.

-**Repository**: `bitaxe-power-analysis`
+**Repository**: bitaxe-power-analysis
-**Description**: Bash script to monitor Bitaxe miners, sending power, hashrate, and temperature reports to Telegram every 30 minutes.
+**Description**: Bash script to monitor up to 4 Bitaxe miners, sending power, hashrate, and temperature reports to Telegram every 30 minutes.
 **License**: MIT License
 **Credits**: Crafted by @chieb_sol vibecoding with @grok